achuchulev/ec2-kitchen-terraform/README.md

-# A sample example of test kitchen plugin kitchen-terraform for testing Terraform configurations
+# Test kitchen plugin kitchen-terraform for testing Terraform configurations

+## Purpose

-## The purpose of this repo is to demonstrate usage of kitchen-terraform plugin of test kitchen to test Terraform configuration
+The purpose of this repo is to use test kitchen plugin _kitchen-terraform_ to test Terraform configuration

 ### Prerequisites